All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 Playa Samara is another one of the nice beaches to visit in the province of Guanacaste.
 It is teeming with beach resorts that are perfect for a quiet escapade, away from the common crowd that flocks Costa Rica.

 Samara Beach stretches for five kilometers, with the Pacific Ocean on the horizon.
-It is considered as one of the safest beaches in Costa Rica, as the little town of Samara is simple and laid back in character.
+It is considered one of the safest beaches in Costa Rica, as the little town of Samara is simple and laid back in character.

 9. Montezuma Beach